malcolmocean/opusfluxus/README.md

 - it has a primitive command-line interface
 - it supports creating new nodes, which allows you to easily capture items to your workflowy :D
 - it supports auth by sessionid cookie, meaning you don't need to store the user's password in plaintext anywhere. highly recommended *(EDIT: it seems the original might allow this using some sort of "cookie jar", but I don't know how that's supposed to work.)*
+- you can define aliases to reference often used nodes for insertion

 Also this project is in JavaScript, so if you prefer that to working in CoffeeScript, you've come to the right place.